charlielobster/CUDA_NekRS/README.md

 2) The nekRS example .par files are not set up to save any output.

-    In turbPipe.par, change the endTime from 200 to .5 for a more reasonable test time.
+    In turbPipe.par, change the endTime from 200 to .5 for a shorter test time.

        endTime = .5

 3) Then, starting at line 8, add these lines to the turbPipe.par file:

         writeControl = steps
-        writeInterval = 20
+        writeInterval = 6

 4) Then,